 The singer-songwriter on the return of Blur, the loneliness in Edward Hopper’s work, BBC TV satire W1A and the inspirational environment of Liverpool

-Singer-songwriter Thea Gilmore grew up in Oxford before leaving residence in her teens to work in a recording studio, where she was found by producer Nigel Stonier (whom she later married).
-She released her first album, Burning Dorothy, at 18 and broke into the album charts with Avalanche at 23.
-Gilmore carried out in a Bob Dylan tribute concert on the Royal Live performance Hall, Glasgow in 2011, that yr releasing her version of his John Wesley Harding album and Don’t Stop Singing – a set of songs using lyrics written by the late Sandy Denny.
+Singer-songwriter Thea Gilmore grew up in Oxford earlier than leaving residence in her teens to work in a recording studio, where she was discovered by producer Nigel Stonier (whom she later married).
+She launched her first album, Burning Dorothy, at 18 and broke into the album charts with Avalanche at 23.
+Gilmore performed in a Bob Dylan tribute concert on the Royal Concert Hall, Glasgow in 2011, that yr releasing her version of his John Wesley Harding album and Don’t Stop Singing – a set of songs utilizing lyrics written by the late Sandy Denny.
 Gilmore is presently touring the UK.
 Her new album, Ghosts & Graffiti, is out on 11 Might.

 Continue reading...